Erich Kern: Writing

 During the Second World War, he had served with the 4th Battalion of the SS Division Leibstandarte around the Black Sea and wrote about his experiences in his 1948 book Der Grosse Rausch, which was republished in English as Dance of Death in 1951.
 In the book he bemoaned the failure of Nazi Germany in the Soviet Union, arguing that a German victory would have brought culture to the supposedly uncivilized Russian people.
 The book was published only a few months after his release, despite one of the conditions being that he was banned from any publishing.
 Kern moved to West Germany in 1949 where he became known as a novelist.
 As an author on military history his works were largely published by the Verlag Welsermühl, a far-right revisionist publishing house that sought to portray a pro-German version of Second World War history.

 Another book, Menschen im Netz (1957) formed the basis for the Franz Peter Wirth-directed film People in the Net (1959).
 He was also press chief of the HIAG and editor of Der Freiwillige, their monthly journal.
 In this capacity he became noted for his defences of the actions of the SS and his celebrations of that movement.
-He also edited the radical nationalist journals Deutsche Soldaten-Zeitung, Deutsche Wochenzeitung and Riechsruf, also contributing regularly to Nation Europa - a journal for which he set on a five-man board of associate editors.
+He also edited the radical nationalist journals Deutsche Soldaten-Zeitung, Deutsche Wochenzeitung and Reichsruf, also contributing regularly to Nation Europa - a journal for which he set on a five-man board of associate editors.
 His work for these journals focused mainly on the exoneration of the SS and Nazi Germany and attacks on the Allies and Israel.